How to choose the best ready-made ISA portfolio

 Trading platforms also offer their own multi-manager funds.
 For example, Hargreaves Lansdown* has its own fund range, which includes the HL Multi-Manager Income & Growth fund.
 This has an ongoing charge of 1.12% and is managed by the company’s in-house investment team.

-If you are seeking a more tailored approach, Hargreaves Lansdown’s Ready-made portfolios* offer investors access to a choice of 4 ready-made portfolios based on their goals and attitude to risk.
+If you are seeking a more tailored approach, Hargreaves Lansdown* offers investors a choice of 4 ready-made growth portfolios based on their goals and attitude to risk.
 These portfolios hold different combinations of Hargreaves Lansdown’s multi-manager funds and are available for a minimum investment of £100 or a monthly amount of £25.

 The robo-advice route